lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 What can you pull from your system at run-time?
 What can you do to figure out why, at run-time?
 ## A Future built four decades ago

 When you line up all the unique upsides of the BEAM, Erlang and Elixir it ends up sounding too good to be true.
 It sounds a bit futuristic.
-I would expect someone to say that they are still in the early days of this roadmap and that they would love to have us along for the journey as they ship their 0.1.
+I would expect someone to say that they are still in the early days of this roadmap and that they would love to have us along for the journey as they ship their developer preview.
 It sounds like unfounded hype that will never come to pass.

 Fortunately for us someone decided to build something futuristic almost four decades ago.
 And then Elixir put a spotlight on it about a decade ago.
 You can just get started.